-But as you scale, you’ll need something a little bit more sophisticated to be sure you’re offering the best user experience possible.
+As your company scales, you’ll need something more sophisticated to be sure you’re offering the best user experience possible.

-A PIM becomes your single source of product truth by acting as a central hub for your product content management, then syncing it across your tech stack — ecommerce platform, ERP, OMS and other third-party integrations.
+A PIM can become your single source of product truth by acting as a central hub for your product content management, then syncing it across your tech stack — ecommerce platform, ERP, OMS and other third-party integrations.

 Scaling your business can be challenging, but it’s the challenge everyone embarking on an ecommerce journey wants to tackle.